 Advertisement

 With terry cloth on one side and waffle weave on the other, this towel combines absorbency, utility, and attractiveness.

 Williams Sonoma All Purpose Pantry Towels offer the best combination of absorbency, durability, attractiveness, and price of all the towels we tested.
-With thirsty terry cloth on one side and waffle weave cotton on the other, this low-lint towel quickly dries dishes, hands, and surfaces, and is attractive enough to hang in plain sight.
-It’s available in eight colors and the four-pack price averages out to $5 per towel.
+They're available in loads of colors and the four-pack price averages out to under $6 per towel.

 The waffle-weave and terry cloth sides of the Williams Sonoma All Purpose Pantry Towel.
-Photo: Michelle McSwain
+Michelle McSwain for NYT Wirecutter

-We’ve used and abused the Williams Sonoma towels in our test kitchen since 2016, and the seams and stitching are still completely intact with no signs of wear.
+They're durable.
+We’ve used and abused the Williams Sonoma towels in our test kitchen since 2016, and they’ve only recently started to show wear in the form of a small hole or snag here and there.
+For the most part, the seams and stitching are still completely intact.
 And to say we’re hard on our kitchen towels is an understatement.
 We deploy them for every spill, from coffee and tea, to red wine and red meat drippings.
-To remove tough stains, we soak our towels in hot water and oxygenated bleach before running them through the washer and dryer.

-We’ve seen some reviews on Williams Sonoma’s website suggesting that the Pantry Towels are slightly different than the ones from years past.
-We got a new set of towels at the end of 2020, and after washing and drying them five times, we compared them to our older towels and found no difference in performance.
+We’ve also continued to add more of these towels to our supply.
+In late 2020, we even retested them, after seeing some reviews on Williams Sonoma’s website suggesting that they’d changed in quality.
+But after washing and drying the new set five times, we compared them to our older towels and found no difference in performance.
 It’s helpful to remember that washing can change the look and feel of a towel quite a bit: It will shrink and thicken after one wash, and soften after several, becoming more absorbent as the protective sizing washes off.
-We’ve been using those newer towels since then, and haven’t seen any signs of wear.

-The only flaw with the Williams Sonoma towel is that if you want to order it online, the shipping charge bumps the price per towel from $5 to $7.75.
-There are a couple of ways around this dilemma.
-If you live near a Williams Sonoma store, you could simply purchase the towels there.
-Or you could purchase enough items to put you over the free-shipping threshold (usually $49).
-These towels make excellent holiday and hostess gifts, so you might want to stock up.
+The only flaw with the Williams Sonoma towel is that if you order it online, the shipping charge bumps up the price per towel.
+But if you live near a Williams Sonoma store, you could simply purchase the towels there.
 Or if you can wait, these towels regularly go on sale, sometimes with free shipping.

+Advertisement